 - Be prepared.
 Power outages during winter storms can be especially dangerous.
 Make sure the senior’s home is stocked with plenty of warm blankets, flashlights, batteries, water and non-perishable foods that can be prepared without electricity.
 Create an emergency plan to make sure the senior will be safe and well in the event of an extended outage.

-For more winter safety tips, call on Compassionate Nursing Services’ expert senior helpers in St. Louis.
+For more winter safety tips, call on Compassionate Nursing Services.
 We can provide in-home care services to enhance your senior loved one’s overall wellbeing; from personal care and homemaker services, to transportation and accompaniment to medical appointments or fun outings, to skilled nursing care such as ventilator and tracheotomy care, tube feedings, medication management, and more.

-Give us a call at 314-432-4312 with any questions or to arrange for an in-home consultation to learn more about how we can help improve quality of life for your senior loved one!
+Give us a call at 314-432-4312 to arrange for an in-home consultation or to learn more about the best senior home care in St. louis and the surrounding areas.